Ancient Wonders That Still Echo Today

 It didn’t spread outward.
 It climbed.

-Terracethe by terrace, it rose like a living ziggurat: a mountain of trees, vines, and flowing water built in the heart of the city.
+Terrace by terrace, it rose likeand a living ziggurat: a mountain of trees, vines, and flowing water builtseries in the heart of the city.

-Accordingof to tradition, King Nebuchadnezzar II built it for his wife, Amytis, who missed the green hills of her homeland.
-So he created newambition. ones for her, not with promises, but with stone,blocks water, and plants gathered from across the empire.
+According to tradition, King Nebuchadnezzarand II built it for his wife, Amytis, who missed the green hills of her homeland.
+So he created new ones for her,ancient not with promises, but with stone, water, and plants gathered from across the empire.

 Whether the gardens truly existed or lived only in memory, the idea endures: a wonder built out of love, engineering, and imagination.